ajaj777/ludobots/README.md

 <img width="337" alt="Screen Shot 2023-03-11 at 5 08 13 PM" src="https://user-images.githubusercontent.com/13933221/224515404-01e72d6f-47c7-4e07-aeb8-f6c9def63e5b.png"><br>
 </p>

 One evolved creature learned to move by 'flapping' its left and right arms, purposefully setting itself off balance so that it would fall forward.
-As it fell, it would flap again, and in this way consistently travel<br>
+As it fell, it would flap again, and in this way consistently travel.<br>
  <p align='center'>
 <img width="288" alt="Screen Shot 2023-03-11 at 5 12 01 PM" src="https://user-images.githubusercontent.com/13933221/224515522-9c4f5b1a-5bbd-4b27-a72e-7875c039d11e.png"><br>
 </p>